sebivenlo/esd-2024-graphql-in-enterprise-applications/fromRESTtoGrapql.md

 * Improved Developer Experience: Teams can work independently on the client and server sides, reducing the need for constant communication between them.
 * Flexibility Across Teams: As companies grow, GraphQL allows multiple teams to contribute to a unified API, without the rigid constraints of traditional APIs.

-Examples of Companies Using GraphQL at Scale:
-* Airbnb: Implemented GraphQL to unify and simplify data fetching across multiple teams and services.
-GraphQL allowed them to scale quickly without the bottlenecks of REST APIs.
-* GitHub: Replaced their REST API with GraphQL to allow developers to request specific data, improving API performance and usability, especially for complex queries.
-* The New York Times: Adopted GraphQL to simplify its publishing systems, enabling a faster and more flexible way to manage content across its platforms.
-GraphQL, through its client-driven approach and flexibility, allows enterprises to scale efficiently, integrate distributed systems, and achieve faster development cycles.